na-na-hi/renget/archive/stscript.md

 	/incvar i
 	"
 ```
-Then we just iterated over all the messages with IDs from `gm_start` to `gm_end`.
+...Then we just iterated over all the messages with IDs from `gm_start` to `gm_end`.
 But we also want to store these messages in an array.
 Unfortunately STscript has no array push or append method, so we'll have to start a counter at zero and increment it each time.
 In the following snippet it'll be called `result_index`.
+Alternatively you can try to pass the current array length to the `/setvar` and use that.
 ```
 /setvar key=result [] |
 /setvar key=result_index 0 |
-/setvar key=i {{getvar::gm_start }} |
+/setvar key=i {{getvar::gm_start}} |
 /while left=i rule=lte right={{getvar::gm_end}}
 	"
 	/messages \{\{getvar::i\}\} \|